1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/6137ZXV2sxL._SL500_.jpg)

-Such a useful guide full of brilliant tips!
+Such a useful guide that's full of brilliant tips!
 I'll definitely reread it when my son is 2.

 </section>